ChrstphrHll/npc_gen/students/Averra Taleisin.md

 ---
 ### Description
 - 1st year Elf Druid in Burk
-- wavy brunette hair that's put up in a large bun, Pale Brown eyes, and Dark Tan skin
+- long straight auburn hair that's well kept, Pale Brown eyes, and Dark Tan skin
 - Is Lucky and Hedonistic, and has Cruelty as their ideal

 ### Organizations